Member Organizations

 For SMEs operating in Abu Dhabi, a micro business is defined as having fewer than five employees, while a small enterprise is defined as having more than five employees but less than nineteen.
 A medium-sized business is one with 20 or more employees but 49 or fewer, according to a decree issued by Abu Dhabi Executive Council on 30 June 2013.

-As for SMEs operating in Dubai, according to Dubai SME, the definition is dependent on the sector the company operates in.
+For SMEs operating in Dubai, according to Dubai SME, the definition is dependent on the sector the company operates in.
 A micro business in the trading sector, is one with nine or fewer employees and a turnover of AED 9 million or less.
 However, in manufacturing, a micro-SME is one with 20 or fewer employees, with a turnover of less than AED 10 million.
 In services, a micro business is one with 20 or fewer employees with a turnover of less than AED 3 million.

 Pursuant to the Article 36 – 7(b)2 of the Securities and Commodities Authority Board of Director’s Decision No. 3 of 2000 Concerning the Regulations as to Disclosure and Transparency, listed companies, listed on the Dubai Financial Market (DFM) and the Abu Dhabi Securities Exchange (ADX) are also required to prepare financial statements in accordance with IFRS Standards as issued by IASB.

-For Financial Free Zones (FFZs), GEN 8.2.2. of the General AUD of the Dubai Financial Services Authority (DFSA) Rule book for all regulated entities operating from Dubai International Financial Centre (DFIC), and GEN 6.2.2. of the General Module of the Financial Services Regulatory Authority (FSRA) Rule book for all regulated entities operating from Abu Dhabi Global Market (ADGM), are required to prepare financial statements in accordance with IFRS Standards.
+For Financial Free Zones (FFZs), GEN 8.2.2. of the General AUD of the Dubai Financial Services Authority (DFSA) Rule book for all regulated entities operating from Dubai International Financial Centre (DFIC), and General (GEN) 6.2.2. of the General Module of the Financial Services Regulatory Authority (FSRA) Rule book for all regulated entities operating from Abu Dhabi Global Market (ADGM), are required to prepare financial statements in accordance with IFRS Standards.
+Both DFSA and FSRA permit the use of IFRS for SMEs for certain entities.

 Auditing Framework